Dandenong Hub

-Dandenong Hub is a small regional shopping centre and former office building in Dandenong, Australia.
+The Dandenong Hub Arcade is a small shopping centre and former office building in the Melbourne suburb of Dandenong, Australia.
 Situated between Langhorne Street and Dandenong Square, it has a small selection of specialty stores and independent grocers.

-Opening in 1974, Dandenong Hub is one of the oldest unaltered commercial buildings in the area.
-A high crime rate, the proximity of competing centres and complicated management have contributed to a decline in patronage especially in recent years.
+It opened in 1974 and remains among the few unaltered commercial buildings in the area.
+The proximity of competing centres and complicated management have contributed to a decline in patronage especially in recent years.

 History

+Development

+The Dandenong Hub Arcade was built by Hanover Holdings, a public property group jointly controlled by developers Maurice Alter, George Herscu and Paul Fayman.
+Hanover had been a familiar face in the Dandenong community through the 1970s, as the area hosted many of the company's developments like Dandenong Arcade, Hanover Arcade, the Gala Theatre and the Dandenong Bowl-O-Matic.

-Designed in the late-modernist style, supervising architects Bill Millar and Ray Barnard-Brown prepared plans for the development which incorporated two air-conditioned retail floors of 43 shops, a food court and 2760 square metres of office space across 4 upper levels.
+Designed in the late modernist style, the Hub was developed at a cost of around A$7 million and incorporates two retail floors of 43 shops, a food court and 2760 square metres of office space across 4 upper levels.
+The original architects were Bill Millar and Ray Barnard-Brown, who also designed Hanover's Vermont South Shopping Centre and Centrepoint Mall.

-It was developed at a cost of $7m by Hanover Holdings, a realestate group jointly controlled by Paul Fayman, Maurice Alter and George Herscu.
-They sold it to the Local Authorities Superannuation Board for $9.2m amid the dissolution of their partnership in the late 1970s.